DevOps: Principles, Practices, and DevOps Engineer Role

 - Writing specifications and documentation for the server-side features

-- Management of continuous deployment and continuous integration (CI/CD)
+- Continuous deployment and continuous integration (CI/CD) management

 - Performance assessment and monitoring